aistiak/daily-learn/node/typescript/basics.md

 Example :
 ```
 const numArray : number[] = [1,2,3] // or
-const nums : Array<number> = [1,2,3] // bothe are almost same
+const nums : Array<number> = [1,2,3] // both are almost same
 ```
-- custom types can be declared with `type` or `interface` keyword  , TS can aslo figureout custom types from objects / datas structure
+- custom types can be declared with `type` or `interface` keyword  , TS can also figures out custom types from objects / data structure
 Example :
 ```
 interface User {